jenlky/hugo-blog/content/writings/Plausible deniability, implicit vs explicit requests, all preferences is a request.md

 ---
-title: "How to frame your request"
+title: "Plausible deniability, implicit vs explicit requests, all preferences is a request"
 date: 2020-05-16T11:27:10+08:00
+lastmod: 2020-05-24T14:00:0+08:00
 ---

 > ....
 >
 > Saurya: My most liked tweets are some random joke I made on some mega account.
 My most brilliant tweets IMO got no likes at all
 >
 > Me: IMO your tweets are underrated lol it's funny and intelligent.
 What's your most brilliant tweet?
 >
 > Saurya: Thank you!!
 I will have to dig for it when I am less sleepy!!